ewannthomas/farmer_agency_vdsa/data_docs/raw_data_wrangle.md

 - In case of `df_loss`, the when the houshold faces two or more calamities of the same category, the `percent_of_income_lost` and `losses_in_rupees` were aggregated across groups of `hh_id, ado_co_me, problem`.
 - `df_cop` and `df_loss` were merged to arrive at the restructed version of the original dataframe.

 Post merging, the data was widened for further processing.
+From the widened data, we created dummy varibales for all the coping mechnaism categories.

+Unique households in the data: 889

 ##### 1.10.2 Government assistance